apache/shenyu-website/content/en/projects/shenyu/modify-response-plugin/index.md

 ## Description

-* `modifyResponse` is a native plugin of ShenYu gateway and is used to edit response header and body and statusCode.
+* `modifyResponse` is a native plugin of Apache ShenYu gateway and is used to edit response header and body and statusCode.

 ## Plugin Setting